How To Do Spearman’S Rank On Google Sheets

 Interpreting the Results

 The Spearman’s rank correlation coefficient (ρ) provides a measure of the strength and direction of the monotonic relationship between the two variables.
 A positive value indicates a positive monotonic relationship, a negative value indicates a negative monotonic relationship, and a value close to 0 indicates no monotonic relationship.
-(See Also: How To Keep The Header In Google Sheets)
+(See Also: How To Assign Colors To Cells In Google Sheets)

 Recap